 Founded by Francisca Pineda, this vegan-friendly brand uses artisanal craftsmanship to make its eco-friendly heels.
 Bhava Studio works to set new standards in footwear with their timeless, comfortable, and sustainable designs.
 They are made by hand in Portugal with organic, recycled, and cruelty-free materials.
 The linked heel is the Esperanza style which is my favorite.

 A shoe brand that has the jazziest heels around.
-Love Sofie is a vegan and responsible.
+Love Sofie is vegan and responsible.
 They use materials like eco-PU, recycled denim, recycled polyester, and organic pieces of cotton to make sure their splendid heels don’t hurt the planet.
 Their ethics are unimpeachable too, everything is produced ethically in the E.U.

 Type: All Out Eco-Friendly (Sustainable, Vegan, Artisanal, Recycled Materials… I could go on)